🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 5. Upgrade Your Table Linens

-Table linens are the cheat code to instant seasonal style.
+Table linens are the shortcut to instant seasonal style.
 Swap lightweight summer textiles for heavier, drapey fabrics that feel rich and cozy.

 Layered Linen Ideas

-• Washed linen tablecloth + velvet runner = texture dream team.
+• Washed linen tablecloth plus a velvet runner for a texture dream team.

 • Use double napkins: linen with a gauzy overlay tied in raw silk ribbon.